-The Unitary patent (sometimes referred to as “EU patent”) is a new intellectual property right that is officially expected to become operational on 1 June 2023.
+The Unitary patent (sometimes referred to as “EU patent”) is a new intellectual property right, operational as of 1 June 2023.

-The Unitary patent, once fully operational, will confer upon a European patent a unitary effect with validity in most of the member states of the European Union (namely, all member states of the EU except Croatia, Poland and Spain).
+The Unitary patent will in due course confer upon a European patent a unitary effect with validity in most of the member states of the European Union (namely, all member states of the EU except Croatia, Poland and Spain).

-The Unitary patent is to fall under the exclusive jurisdiction of a single centralised court, the Unified Patent Court, unless patent owners take action to “opt out” of the court’s jurisdiction.
+The Unitary patent falls under the exclusive jurisdiction of a single centralised court, the Unified Patent Court, unless patent owners take action to “opt out” of the court’s jurisdiction.

-In order to obtain a Unitary patent it will be necessary to follow, from the filing stage up to the grant stage, the normal procedure for obtaining a European patent, but with no need to designate the states in which patent protection is sought: a Unitary patent will, in fact, be valid in all the above-mentioned member states.
+In order to obtain a Unitary patent it is necessary to follow, from the filing stage up to the grant stage, the normal procedure for obtaining a European patent, but with no need to designate the states in which patent protection is sought: a Unitary patent is valid in all participating member states (see below).

 It will be possible to request unitary effect for the European patent within one month from its grant.

-Disputes concerning a Unitary patent will fall under the exclusive jurisdiction of the Unified Patent Court, a centralised court with main divisions in Munich and Paris and local divisions in several other participating states.
-The Italian local division of the Unified Patent Court is to be in Milan.
+Disputes concerning a Unitary patent fall under the exclusive jurisdiction of the Unified Patent Court, a centralised court with main divisions in Munich, Paris and Milan and local divisions in several participating states.
+The Italian local division of the Unified Patent Court is also in Milan.

-During a 7-year period after the Unified Patent Court begins operations, owners of European patents or European patent applications may file a request to opt out of the jurisdiction of the Unified Patent Court, provided no proceedings are pending before the court in relation to the relevant patent.
+During a 7-year period after 1 June 2023, the opening date of the Unified Patent Court, owners of European patents or European patent applications may file a request to opt out of the jurisdiction of the Unified Patent Court, provided no proceedings are pending before the court in relation to the relevant patent.

 After grant, an annual fee will be required for maintenance, to be paid in advance to the European Patent Office.